TheDucky-2/DataLabX/README.md

 │   │   ├── machine_learning/   # (To be added in v0.4)
 │   │   └── utils/
 │   │
-│   └── Graph/                  # (To be added in v0.3)
+│   └── graph/                  # (To be added in v0.3)
 │
 ├── docs/                       # Beginner-friendly documentation (includes Interpretation Guides) │
-├── guides/               # Workflow notebooks for each step │
+├── guides/               # API Usage & Workflow Guide notebooks for each step │
 ├── pyproject.toml
 ├── requirements.txt